 MARRED, Book 1, haunting mystery/serial killer thriller rep’d by Tirgearr Publishing.
 Available in paperback and digital formats.
 Wholesalers can find MARRED on Ingram.
 Full description and all buy links on HOME page.
 To read Chapter One go HERE.

 CLEAVED, Book 2, chilling psychological thriller/mystery.
 Available in paperback and digital formats.
 Wholesalers can find CLEAVED on Ingram.
 Full description on HOME page.
 To read Opening Chapter go HERE.

-WINGS OF MAYHEM, Book 1, psychological thriller rep’d by Crossroad Press/Gordian Knot Books.
+WINGS OF MAYHEM, Book 1, psychological thriller rep’d by Crossroad Press/Gordian Knot Books, won best Mystery/Suspense/Heist award in 2016.
 Available in paperback and digital formats.
-Audio coming October, 2017!
+Audio coming in the winter of 2017!
 Wholesalers can find Wings of Mayhem on Ingram.

 Save 15% off the paperback by ordering direct from Crossroad.

-BLESSED MAYHEM, Book 2, a chilling psychological thriller — a storyline you won’t soon forget.
+BLESSED MAYHEM, Book 2, a chilling psychological thriller, and a storyline you won’t soon forget.
 Available in digital format.
-Paperback releases August, 2017.
+Paperback releases soon!
 Wholesalers can find Blessed Mayhem on Ingram.